Author name: Seniors at Home

 senior man alone

-Since 1964, when President Lyndon B. Johnson first declared February American Heart Month to bring attention to heart disease in the United States, February has been a time to educate the public about heart health, a term that brings to mind the importance of diet and exercise for a healthy cardiovascular system.
-But there are
+February is American Heart Month, designed to bring attention to heart disease in the United States and be a time to educate the public about heart health.
+The term ‘heart health’ brings to mind the importance of diet and exercise for a healthy cardiovascular system.
+But there are other, less obvious factors that contribute to

-Healthy Hearts: Understanding and Addressing the Health Effects of Loneliness and Isolation Read More »
+Heart Health: The Effects of Loneliness and Social Isolation Read More »

 senior woman looking out window